 Here’s the kicker – while the equation is simple, sometimes it can be difficult to collect the data needed to run this calculation.
 For example, you may need to consider the cost of the ad bid, the labour cost for the time it took to create the ad assets or even vendor costs.
 Ensuring you gather a close approximation of the budget invested on the ad will in turn provide you with the most accurate ROAS measurement.
 If your data isn’t accurate, your findings won’t be either.

-How to calculate your ROAS from Google AdWords?
+How to calculate your ROAS from Google Ads?

-How to calculate your ROAS from Facebook Ads?
+How to calculate your ROAS from Meta Ads?

-If you’re running Facebook ads and want an ROAS calculator to understand your Return on Ad Spend through Facebook, you can create a custom report column in your Facebook Ads Manager that will calculate ROAS automatically.
-It is important to note that ROAS calculated through Facebook is completely dependent on accurate information.
+If you’re running Meta ads and want an ROAS calculator to understand your Return on Ad Spend through Facebook and other Meta channels, you can create a custom report column in your Meta Ads Manager that will calculate ROAS automatically.
+It is important to note that ROAS calculated through Meta is completely dependent on accurate information.
 Pixels need to fire on both your website and on your relevant conversion event.
 There must be no tracking gaps.

 Why ROAS is Important